git-ogawa/setup_kube_cluster/docs/setup_cluster.md

           ansible_ssh_private_key_file: ~/.ssh/id_rsa
 ```

-By default, CI/CD components are deployed to the cluster on setup.
-If you don't install the components, Set the value to `false`.
+If you want to install the CI/CD components, set the values to `true`.

 ```yaml
 all: